 Just group seasonal materials—such as gourds, pumpkins, corn, wheat and ornamental grasses—for a relaxed look.
 Remember that odd numbers please the eye, such as the three pumpkins in this photo.
 Keep colors in the same family to unify your decor.

-Make a pretty centerpiece by layering seasonal materials in clear glass cylinder vases.
+Make a pretty centerpiece or mantel decoration by layering seasonal materials in clear glass cylinder vases.
 We started with corn kernels, then added burgundy cockscomb celosia, orange bittersweet, pale green dried hops and brown oak leaves.
 Top with a rust-color pillar candle.
 Change candles if the flame gets close to the dried material, or use a battery-powered candle for safety.

 Get a festive fall look in minutes by pushing ears of corn between the teeth of a rake.
 Secure with hot glue or twine if the ears seem loose.
 Hang your decoration near a front entry or prop against a wall.